sarahciston/codingcare/posts/unraveling-vo.md

 I keep doing the thing my fingers refused to do.
 I let them curl uncomfortably into new shapes.
 I find a texture I can keep returning to.

-Acts of ongoingness pile up.
-Microgestures make mass action.
+Acts of ongoing pile up.
+Our stitches are gestures, building to mass action.

 *"Queer use: another way of huddling, keeping each other warm."* [@ahmedQueerUse2018]

 Crochet a garment, and you touch every part of it.
 You transform its dimensionality.
 Turn a fragile fiber into a sturdy surface.
-Turn that surface into a manifold fabric.
+Turn that surface into a manifold fabric, ready to be made into.
 You are not seeking the most efficient route, but you are making a path as you traverse it.

 We keep each other warm with actions that repeat.
 Return to the same spot, and act again.
 Remember what you did.